Census Night: GSS begins homeless households enumeration

 The colourful ceremony witnessed a bonfire and fireworks at the Kwame Nkrumah Circle in Accra amidst drumming and dancing led by a brass band team to create awareness of the exercise.

-The Police will accompanied the enumerators for the night's exercise to ensure their safety.
+The Police will accompany the enumerators for the night's exercise to ensure their safety.

 The enumeration exercise will continue from June 28 and end on July 11, 2021.